SaeedShakuri/SaeedShakuri.gitup.io/README.md

       <h2>About me</h2>
       <p>
-        I am a master’s student at the University of Science and Culture, majoring in Data Science.
-I am interested in doing research on the cutting-edge applications of Deep Learning, particularly in Computer Vision, and I'm currently working on Few-Shot object detection for my thesis.
-Also, I am collaborating with a group of researchers on an article titled 'Real-time facial emotion recognition with EfficientNetV2' which by a thorough contribution to preparing and writing the article, it allowed me to build a deep understanding of the context.
+        I am a master’s student under the supervision of <a href="[link-to-dr-rezvanian-profile](http://rezvanian.usc.ac.ir/)">Dr. Alireza Rezvanian</a> at the University of Science and Culture (USC), majoring in Data Science.
+I am extremely enthusiastic about conducting research at the forefront of Deep Learning methods, particularly in Computer Vision, and I'm currently working on Few-Shot object detection for my thesis.
+Also, I am currently collaborating on an article titled 'Real-time facial emotion recognition with EfficientNetV2'.
       </p>
       <h4>Research interests:</h4>
       <p>